H-Madhav/MyStore/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## About Project

+This project is an e-commerce website – an application that allows users to view a list of available products to purchase, know about all the description of product, add them to a shopping cart, remove from cart and ultimately complete the checkout process.